-- In the read-aloud you heard, "[Sequoyah] saw that [the U.S. army officers] could communicate with each other by making marks on paper." - 2.
+- In the read-aloud you heard, "Sequoyah saw how useful reading and writing was when the officers needed to communicate." - 2.
 Say the word communicate with me. - 3.
 To communicate means to give information to someone else. - 4.
 I communicate with my grandmother by talking on the phone. - 5.
-What ways of communicating do you use to give information to someone else?
+How do you communicate with others?
 Try to use the word communicate when you tell about it.
 [Ask two or three students.
-If necessary, guide and/or rephrase students' responses: "I communicate with \\\\\ by . . . "] - 6.
+If necessary, guide and/or rephrase students' responses: "I communicate with others by . . . "] - 6.
 What's the word we've been talking about?